JinchuanL/LightingButton/README.md

 # About this repo
-This is a repo for a very cool lighting button.
+This is a repo for a very cool lighting animation button.

 When the user hovers over the button, it will start shining.
 Besides, it has a light circle animation around the button.